GusMuche/homebridge-zipabox-accessory/README.md

 batteryLimit | (Optional) Level (in percent 1 to 100) to launch the BatteryLow<br>Status - 0 in default (inactive)
-noStatus | (Optional) = true if no Status (is connected) option is available for<br>the device - false in default - see below- reverse | (Optional) = true if the boolean signal of the sensor need to be<br>reversed - see below
+noStatus | (Optional) = true if no Status (is connected) option is available for<br>the device - false in default - see below- reverse | (Optional) = true if the boolean signal of the sensor need to be<br>reversed - see below pin | (Optional) : your Pin in Zipato Board to arm or disarm alarm

 ## List of implemented function
 Device              | type        | Methods